Hemavardhan03/Hemavardhan03/README.md

 53. number pattern
 54. matrix addition
 55. 3 digitds & its combinations
-54. sorting list of names
+56. sorting list of names
-55. reversing a string using loop
+57. reversing a string using loop
-56. sq & cube of decimal num
+58. sq & cube of decimal num
-57. no.of student users
+59. no.of student users
-58. No.of small integers in array
+60. No.of small integers in array
-59. pattern(0.1   0.1 0.2   0.1 0.2 0.3)
+61. pattern(0.1   0.1 0.2   0.1 0.2 0.3)
-60. vowels and consonants
+62. vowels and consonants
-61. printing vowels count in dictionary
+63. printing vowels count in dictionary
+64. vowels lexicograph
+65. leap year or not
+66. online retailer
+67. pattern  (1 21 321)
+68.